What is animal testing?

 A new 'Review of Research Using Non-Human Primates", led by Professor Sir Patrick Bateson, was published in July 2011, and raised further concerns.
 The British Union for the Abolition of Vivisection described the report as "a chilling insight into primate research".
 The BUAV noted that according to the review, one in ten experiments "did not have a medical benefit"; and that a number of key concerns were expressed by the review regarding animal welfare costs, the application and relevance to humans and the overstating of medical benefits by researchers.

 The Government launched a consultation on the transposition of the new EU directive 2010/63/EU - protection of animals used for scientific purposes - to run until 5 September 2011.
-Animal charities are urging campaigners to use the consultation to ensure that the UK law is not watered down to the EU minimum standard required under the directive and that the Government is held to its Coalition pledge to reduce the use of animals in research.
+Animal charities urged their members to use the consultation to ensure that the UK law was not watered down to the EU minimum standard required under the Directive.
+The government argued that there was no intention to water down standards and individual countries could retain their standards where they were higher.
+They also used the consultation to ensure that the Government was held to its Coalition pledge to reduce the use of animals in research.

-New figures published by the Home Office in July 2012 showing an increase in the number scientific procedures involving living animals - despite Coalition promises to reduce the number - attracted widespread condemnation and concern from animal welfare organisations.
+New figures published by the Home Office in July 2012 showed an increase in the number scientific procedures involving living animals - despite Coalition promises to reduce the number.
+Critics said the policy would simply result in the shifting of animal research work abroad, where research animal welfare is typically worse than in the UK.

 The Dr Hadwen Trust described the 2% rise in animal procedures over the past 12 months as "hugely disappointing".
 The RSPCA demanded that more be done towards reducing both animal numbers and suffering – "starting with those animals who currently suffer the most".